kikofernandez/programmingfightclub/books/grasp-book/parts/case-study.md

 to teach you important design concepts and principles.
 This case study is simple to understand and makes you think about your design and how things are affected by your decisions.
-Create a good design and you will have to do small changes to accommodate your new requirements or when pivoting based on feedback from your users.
+Create a good design and you will have to do small changes to accommodate your new requirements or when pivoting based on feedback from your users.</p>

 ### Travellers Guide application

 <p class="para"><span class="dropcaps">T</span>he startup you work for has this
 idea of building a travelling social network: a mix of Twitter, TripAdvisor and Pinterest all in one site.
-This application is called *Travellers Guide*.
+This application is called *Travellers Guide*.</p>

 To build this idea, there will be a web server (backend) and a  mobile app (front-end).
 The backend is were your logic lives: getting information from database,